mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 }
 ```

 Here we have a precise mechanism for knowing if the function returned a valid value or did not work.
-You do not have to check for a magical “error value”; the enumeration allows for the result to be separate from the error condition.
+You do not have to check for a magical “error value”; the enumeration allows the result to be separate from the error condition.

 Rust's pattern-matching rules require that your code handle both cases of the enumeration – you can't silently skip error handling as the compiler enforces it.
 But Rust has a `?` operator that allows you to stop and return `None` if that's what comes back from a function.
 The following 2 code snippets are identical in function: